 NoSQL encompasses a wide variety of different database technologies developed in response demands presented in building modern applications.
 The term NoSQL is often loosely used as an umbrella category for all non-relational databases.
 NoSQL databases are designed to be flexible, scalable, and achieve high performance.

 The primary way in which NoSQL databases are different from relational databases is the data model.
-The data model in non-relational NoSQL databases like MongoDB primarily fall into the following categories; Document Model, Graph Model, and Key-Value, and Wide Column Models.
+The data model in non-relational NoSQL databases like MongoDB primarily fall into the following categories; Document Model, Graph Model, Key-Value, and Wide Column Models.

 Relational databases store data in rows and columns.
 Document databases store data in documents.
 Documents provide an intuitive way to model data in a way closely aligned with object-oriented programming.
 In a document database, the schema is dynamic allowing each document to contain different fields.
 This flexibility is useful for modeling unstructured and polymorphic data.
 Document model databases are useful in a wide variety of applications since they are very flexible.

 Graph databases use graph structures with nodes, edges and properties to represent data.
 In The data is modeled as a network of relationships between specific elements.
 Graph databases are useful when traversing relationships are core to the application such as navigating social network connections, network topologies, or supply chains.